-What causes bad sectors to appear on hard disks?
+What causes formation of bad sectors on hard disks?

 Hard disk bad sectors are primarily due to the magnetic fading of the hard drive and certain mechanical faults.
 Due to prolonged usage, the magnetic areas of the hard disk tend to lose its magnetic properties and thus its ability to retain data on it.
 Such bad sectors on the hard disk have the tendency to spread across the entire drive and are sometimes non-repairable.

 When these bad sectors spread on a hard disk, it can result in system turning instable as important system files are destroyed.
-However, data can be recovered and most damages can be corrected by making use of Remo Recover utility.
+However, data can be recovered and most damages can be corrected by making use of Remo Partition Recovery utility.